team-dj/starburst/readme.md

 ## High-level roadmap

 However... we're still a long way to finishing this.
 Since Starburst needs to locate these decorators in your code, it needs to hook into compiler & type-checker APIs for each language that it supports.
+We're also very busy students/interns.
 So keep an eye out for us!

 - [ ] Typescript support (end of July)
 - [ ] CLI (end of August)